28 October, 2024

 Recommendations for Improving Content Visibility and Engagement with Safe Zones

 Making ads within Safe Zones will optimize the creative process and enhance the effectiveness of the launched ad campaign.
-Here are a few recommendations that will help you stick to the above parameters:
+Here are a few recommendations from our team that will help you stick to the above parameters:

-1. Test advertisements on multiple devices.
+1. Test ad creatives across multiple devices.
 This will ensure that the main components appear the same on a computer, tablet, or smartphone.

 2. Take templates with grids.
 They will help to align the Safe Zone and save time on making creatives.